A-Kern/hw-completeanalysis/README.md

 - Rong et al. used an intermediate group-specific template during normalization.
 This step can control normalization error to some extent.
 Since constructing such templates was not covered in class, simply use a direct linear alignment to the MNI template.
 - Rong et al. filtered the data at 0.008 Hz highpass.
 Although it is possible to control the filter parameters using a `3dbandpass` or `3dFourier` step, you can stick to using the filtering approach of including regressors at the `3dDeconvolve` stage.
 Using `-polort 4` will give a highpass filter of ~0.007 Hz.
 We can only hope that the critical signal is not inside the .001 Hz gap.
+- No behavioral data is included, so ignore the step of adding covariates into the model.
+- There is an inconsistency between the onsets in the timing files and what is described in the methods.
+You can decide which is more reliable.
+Subject 301 clearly deviates from the protocol and can be excluded for simplicity.

 ## Option 2: Reproduce Pernet et al. (2015)